Rattanakosin Kingdom (1782–1932): Central government

 Government officials were ranked by Bandasak (บรรดาศักดิ์) levels and the Sakdina (ศักดินา).
 The Bandasak levels determined the official's position in the bureaucratic hierarchy (see Thai nobility).
 The Bandasak levels were, in descending order; Chaophraya, Phraya, Phra, Luang, Khun, Meun, Phan and Nai.
-The two top ministers, Samuha Nayok and Samuha Kalahom, were always ranked Chaophraya in the Bangkok period.
-The Four Ministers of Chatusadom were initially ranked Phraya in the reign of King Rama I, with some exceptions.
-They were later elevated to Chaophraya in subsequent reigns.

 Sakdina is the theoretical amount of land and numerical rank accorded to an official for his position in bureaucracy, which determined the amount of production received and the severity of punishment for crime.
 The Sakdina of each every single government position was described in the Three Seals Law.
 For example, the Sakdina of Samuha Nayok, Samuha Kalahom and the Four Ministers of Chatusadom were 10,000 rai each.